bloatoo/zchess/README.md

 # chess

-Chess (name subject to change) is a TUI program for playing chess, either locally (soon), or via the Lichess API.
+Chess (name subject to change) is a TUI program for playing chess, either locally, or via the Lichess API.

 ### Installation
 Build from source: